-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment.
-Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The spending on repairs and maintenance may vary in future, which would reduce the useful lives assigned to assets.
-A reduction of one year in useful asset life would result in an additional £0.679m depreciation charge (£0.183m council dwellings and £0.496m other assets).
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries, Hymans Robertson LLP, is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 For instance, a 0.5% increase in the discount rate assumption would result in a decrease in the pension liability of £15.335m (2020/21 £16.374m).
 However, the assumptions interact in complex ways.
 During 2021/22, the Council's actuaries advised that the net pension liability had decreased by £17.498m (increased by £11.810m 2020/21) as a result of re-measurements by the actuary.

-Arrears £15.150m and a bad debt deteriorate, an additional bad debt provision would have to be made.
-See notes 17, 18 and 19 for further --------- ------------------------- --
+Arrears At 31 March 2022 the Council had a short-term debtor balance of £15.150m and a bad debt provision of £2.313m or 15.3% of the debt.
+If collection rates were to deteriorate, an additional bad debt provision would have to be made.
+If collection rates were to deteriorate, an additional bad debt provision would have to be made.
+See notes 17, 18 and 19 for further details of debt outstanding.